eriklungulescu/Automata/README.md

 ## Introduction

-Automata is a lightweight framework that allows users to define a state machine based websocket server.
+Automata is a lightweight framework that allows users to define a state machine-based WebSocket server.
 Each machine has a collection of states, for example, a traffic light state machine has Green, Yellow, and Red states.
 Each state can have any number of events, these events can be defined by the developer to do whatever they want.
-They can return data back to the client, transition to a new state, process data, or even do nothing; that is all up the the desired implementation.
-Overall, the goal of Automata is to provide a unified methodology and doctrine for defining and improving the clarity of websocket communication.
+They can return data to the client, transition to a new state, process data, or even do nothing; that is all up to the desired implementation.
+Overall, the goal of Automata is to provide a unified methodology and doctrine for defining and improving the clarity of WebSocket communication.

 ## Getting Started